 Where is sports betting legal in the US?
-For decades, those wanting to place a sports bet in the U.S. have essentially faced a binary choice.
+For decades, those wanting to place a sports bet in the country. have essentially faced a binary choice.

 Anywhere outside of Nevada, where single-game sports betting has long been legal, bettors have had various “under-the-radar” methods at their disposal.
 This includes one of many offshore sportsbooks available online, as well as local bookmakers.

 However, that is changing.
 On May 14, the Supreme Court declared PASPA unconstitutional in Murphy vs. NCAA, allowing any state the freedom to legalize and regulate sports betting.
 New Jersey’s years-long challenge of the of 1992 federal sports betting ban will drastically expand the options for those looking to bet on sports legally in the US.